clemenspeters/vscode-extension-format-json/README.md

-# Visual Studio Code JSON Formatting Extension
+# JSON Formatting Extension for Visual Studio Code

 Just run `Format JSON` to set the language of the current
 file to JSON and format the content in one step.